 X-rays are typically the next step in gathering information.
 There are several types of x-rays that are typically taken including panorex, periapicals and occlusals.
-Multiple x-rays are commonly required, and are important for determining if a tooth is impacted, the tooth’s position in relation to the jaw and adjacent teeth, the effect on adjacent teeth and structures, and for planning purposes.
+Multiple x-rays may be required, and are important for determining if a tooth is impacted, the tooth’s position in relation to the jaw and adjacent teeth, the effect on adjacent teeth and structures, and for planning purposes.

 In some cases, a CT scan may be ordered and will provide detailed 3-dimensional information about the impacted tooth’s position.

-Impacted canines and teeth that are left in place may go throughout the patient’s lifetime with no untoward effects.
+Impacted canines and teeth that are left in place may go throughout the patient’s lifetime with no issues.
 However, close monitoring and at regular dental care intervals is recommended.
-On the other hand, these impacted teeth may have several untoward effects and consequences.
+On the other hand, these impacted teeth may cause problems in the future.

 The simplest problem is that a tooth will be missing from the smile.
 Although sometimes a baby tooth will be retained in that position, it will never have the proper shape and size that an adult tooth will have.
-In the worst-case scenario, there will be a gap that is visible beside the rest of the teeth.
+In the worst-case scenario a gap is visible beside the rest of the teeth.

-Impacted teeth may also cause damage to adjacent teeth, known as resorption.
-In resorption, the impacted tooth “eats away” at the a portion of the healthy tooth.
+Impacted teeth may also cause damage to adjacent teeth, known as resorption where the impacted tooth “eats away” at a portion of the healthy tooth.
 Many times this is unrestorable, and in rare cases may actually cause loss of the tooth.
 If resorption does not occur, adjacent teeth may be pushed out of their normal positions from pressure of the impacted tooth, causing mal-alignment.

-Pathology can sometimes develop around an impacted tooth.
-Pathology usually represents an abnormal growth of tissue around the tooth, typically in the form of a cyst or tumour.
+Pathology can sometimes develop around an impacted tooth typically in the form of a cyst or tumour.
 While there are many different variations and types of cysts and tumours, treatment at a minimum would require removal of the lesion and possibly removal of the impacted tooth.
 Worst case scenarios would result in loss of adjacent teeth, and possibly need for further surgical treatment to ensure that the lesion does not recur.

 Treatment for impacted canines can vary.

 In some cases, removing the baby canine can create enough space for the adult tooth to drop into position.
-This would usually be done around 10-13 years of age.
-However, this does not guarantee correction or elimination of the problem.
-The tooth should be monitored and, if not corrected or improved after a year, additional treatment should be undertaken.
+However, this does not guarantee correction or elimination of the problem and requires monitoring.

 Surgical treatments exist to help bring an impacted canine or tooth into proper position.
 Selection of the type of procedure depends on which tooth is impacted, the degree of impaction, and the position of the tooth within the jaw bone.